Fans have had to wait 35 years for a sequel to ’80s action hit Top Gun – and the wait is almost over.

 The belated follow-up was originally set for release in 2019, and now after two years of delays it looks like we’ll finally be journeying into the “danger zone” once more.

-Tom Cruise is all set to reprise the role that made him famous, as rivals Maverick and Iceman don their aviator glasses once more in Top Gun: Maverick, which was originally scheduled for a 2020 release.
+After four decades of iconic roles Tom Cruise is returning to the character that made him famous, as rivals Maverick and Iceman don their aviator glasses once more in Top Gun: Maverick.

-And he’ll also be joined by a stellar group of supporting stars – with Jon Hamm and Jennifer Connolly among those to be joining the cast for the sequel.
+And he’ll also be joined by a stellar group of supporting stars – with Jon Hamm and Jennifer Connelly among those to be joining the cast for the sequel.

 The film will once again centre on Maverick, who has now retired from duty but is called upon to share his top tips and tricks with the young recruits for a specialised mission.

 When is Top Gun: Maverick released in UK cinemas?